magnus-lycka/gocddash/README.md

 - For a build in progress, the timestamp is completion time for previous build. :-(
 - Jobs aren't shown at all if they e.g. are to run on all machines.

+## Deployment

+Gocd-dashoboard can be deployed with uWSGI, e.g. behind nginx.

+To try out that thing work with uWSGI, you can initially run it like this:

+cd to the directory where you have your app.py, and run:

+    uwsgi --plugin python --http-socket 127.0.0.1:7777 -H <path to virtual env> -w app:app

+Then you can point your browser to http://127.0.0.1:7777/dash and verify that everything works as expected.
+When this works, you need to make sure that everything also works with the uWSGI service and nginx.

+Both these applications have similar setup strategies, with config under /etc/uwsgi and /etc/nginx.